javy1022/javy1022.github.io/HW3/README.md

 <!-- ABOUT THE PROJECT -->
 ## USC CSCI571 HW3
-* A simple static webpage without a back-end
+* A simple static webpage without a back-end.
 <!-- Website URL -->
 ## Website URL